 Aerosols and health effects

-As we know the air quality of urban areas is seriously affected by the high concentration of aerosols.
+As we know their quality of urban areas is seriously affected by a high concentration of aerosols.
 In most Indian metro cities PM10 and PM2.5 concentrations are higher than the National Ambient Air Quality Standards (NAAQS) prescribed limits.
 Which is harmful to people’s health in many ways.
 Therefore, it is the responsibility of us all to keep the air clean.

 Dr. Vikram Mor